Dems Attack Jim Jordan for Not Wearing a Mask, While Not Wearing Either

 Jordan retorted that every time he spoke to the chairman, he put a mask on and has maintained the proper social distance.

-“The unmasking this committee should be concerned about is the unmasking that took place at the end of the Obama administration.”
+“The unmasking this committee should be concerned about is the unmasking that took place at the end of the Obama administration,” he said, referring to members of the Obama administration who requested to “unmask,” or know the identities of, Trump campaign officials cited in intelligence reports.

 Mucarsel-Powell later tweeted a picture of Democrats wearing the mask, and Jordan not wearing one.